Piitschy/drcts/README.md

 - `--te` or `--target-email` - Target email of the Directus instance.
 - `--tp` or `--target-password` - Target password of the Directus instance.

+In the following examples, we will use the `--bu` and `--bt` flags to authenticate with the Directus API.

 ### Migrate

 ```bash